Fighting For Slip & Fall Accident Victims in Kentucky

 Fall injuries are a common reason for emergency room visits across the U.S. According to the Centers for Disease Control and Prevention (CDC), falls account for approximately 800,000 hospitalizations every year.
 While not every fall results in a severe injury, many cause head injuries and broken bones, such as hip fractures.
 When these injuries are the result of the negligence of others, such as property owners and managers, you have the right to seek compensation for your damages through a personal injury claim or lawsuit under the legal concept of "premises liability."

-At Schuler Law Office, we are well-versed in premises liability law and with the complex process of making claims under these laws in both Kentucky and Southern Indiana.
-Our proven team has decades of combined experience in claims investigation, preparation, negotiation, and litigation.
+At Schuler Law Office, we are well-versed in premises liability law and the complex process of making claims under these laws in both Kentucky and Southern Indiana.
+Our proven team has decades of combined experience in claim investigation, preparation, negotiation, and litigation.
 You can work directly with us to build and present your case seeking fair and just compensation for your damages and losses.
-Pursuing compensation can be a complicated process which is why it is crucial that you have a skilled and tenacious premises liability attorney by your side.
+Pursuing compensation can be a complicated process, which is why it is crucial that you have a skilled and tenacious premises liability attorney by your side.

 Common Causes of Slip & Fall Accidents

 Property owners and managers are expected to provide a reasonably safe environment for those who visit their premises.
-This is known as a “duty of care.”
-This means that the property should be clear of safety hazards that could lead to accidents such as slips and falls.
+This is known as a "duty of care."
+This means that the property should be clear of safety hazards that could lead to accidents, such as slips and falls.
 Where a safety hazard exists, these owners are expected to repair or remove such dangers in a timely manner.
 Where a property defect may take longer to repair, warning signs should be displayed indicating the problem to potential visitors.

 This general rule applies to both public and private property owners and managers.
 Properties can include restaurants, bars, hotels, malls, office buildings, parks, stadiums, apartment buildings, grocery stores, government buildings, parking structures, movie theaters, and more.